RakibRahman/kotlin/README.md

   In both cases, this syntax is called a `trailing lambda`.

 # Class

-A class defines properties and functions , it represents a blueprint for objects.
+A `class` defines properties and functions , it represents a blueprint for `objects`.
+`Objects` are used to store data and perform operations with data using functions.

 Kotlin supports object-oriented programming with classes and objects.
 Objects are useful for storing data in your program.
 Classes allow you to declare a set of characteristics for an object.
 When you create objects from a class, you